Loading data...

 Token

-Digital unit representing value, rights, or access on-chain.
+Blockchain-recorded unit representing value, access, ownership, or rights.

 Token Burn